 - That difficulties in planning and organising work is understood and allowed for.

 - Earlier promotion of computers and assistive technology, would help students greatly.

 - That students can be considered for an exemption from the study of Irish due to difficulties in planning, memory and formulating thoughts which can impact on ability to study languages.

-- That the use of assistive technology can be applied for due to planning difficulties that students with dyspraxia can have.
-Dyspraxia effects a student’s ability in the following areas.
-Formulating and organising their thoughts, being easily distracted, essay writing and memory problems.
+- That the use of assistive technology can be applied for due to planning difficulties that students with dyspraxia/DCD can have.
+72% of respondents have difficulty in expressing their thoughts in writing.
+They stated that this is due to problems in the following areas: Formulating and organising their thoughts, being easily distracted, essay writing and memory problems.
 These difficulties result in a significant difference between oral answers and written ones.
 The current criteria for being granted the use of a word processor in exams is identified using a speed of handwriting test.
 The afore mentioned difficulties should also be taken into account.

 - That multiple accommodations can be applied for in one subject.
 Students need to be allowed to submit answer papers which include typed content, alongside answer papers with drawn (diagrams) and maths answers (completed by hand) for one subject e.g. physics.